Support for people with low incomes

 - HM Revenue & Customs administer tax credits

-You may want to change jobs or you may have been made redundant or become unemployed, There are several services that can support you and details are in our Looking for Work information.
-In particular, you may find the following helpful:
+You may want to change jobs or you may have been made redundant or become unemployed.
+There are several services that can support you and details are in our Looking for Work article.

-- Wise Steps supports people on low income or with a disability or who may be in crisis, including those who are homeless or in debt.
+- The Wise Group runs Wise Steps which supports people on low income or with a disability or who may be in crisis, including those who are homeless or in debt.

-- North of Tyne Working homes supports YHN tenants who want to join the job market.
-Contact Newcastle Futures.
+- Newcastle Futures supports YHN tenants who want to join the job market. through North of Tyne Working homes initiative

 - Tyne Online helps you find a job and think about your next career move